yuvalmGS/gigaspaces-wiki-jekyll/sbp/embedding-xap-for-oems.markdown

       IJSpace space = configurer.space();
 {code}

 You can also use a simple helper utility (DataGridConnectionUtility) that combines the two.
-It first look for a DataGrid instance and if one doesn't exist it will create a new one; it's trivial to alter the {{getSpace()}} method to increase the number of nodes or even scale dynamically as required.
+It first look for a DataGrid instance and if one doesn't exist it will create a new one; it's trivial to alter the `getSpace()` method to increase the number of nodes or even scale dynamically as required.

 {tip}A The DataGridConnectionUtility class [is available on Github|https://github.com/Gigaspaces/bestpractices/blob/master/plains/src/main/java/org/openspaces/plains/datagrid/DataGridConnectionUtility.java], in the "plains" project.{tip}
 With this class in the classpath, getting a datagrid reference is as simple as: